Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

   Enter a maximum value for the integer.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Read only*
-  Activate this toggle to set the integer read-only.
-Deactivate the toggle to set the integer editable.
-By default, this toggle is inactive.
+  Enable this toggle to set the integer read-only.
+Disable the toggle to set the integer editable.
+By default, this toggle is disabled.

 ## String

 ![String](/Assets/Screenshots/PIM/DataTypes/String.png "[String]")

 The data type *String* is used for short texts or alphanumeric information, e. g. keywords.
 You can configure the string length and define regular expressions for the string.
-In the PIM basic product set, the following attributes have the data type *String*:
+In the *PIM Basic Set*, the following attributes have the data type *String*:
-- Article name
+- Product name
 - EAN-code
-- Digital product
 - Customs tariff number
-- Manufacturer link
+- Supplier link
-- Additional search terms
+- Additional terms for search
 - Tags/Keywords
 - Meta title
 - Meta description
 - Meta keywords
-- Volume

 ### Configuration